pHapCompass: Probabilistic Assembly and Uncertainty Quantification of Polyploid Haplotype Phase: Matching Problem

-\paragraph{Selecting the next position (Lines 27-31).} If neighbor nodes exist, we select the next position to phase based on connectivity.
+If neighbor nodes exist, we select the next position to phase based on connectivity.
 For each unphased position $\ell$ that appears in at least one node in $\mathcal{N}$, we compute its connectivity as the number of nodes in $\mathcal{N}$ containing $\ell$.
 The position $\ell^*$ with maximum connectivity is selected, as it has the most connection to the already-phased set.